 AZIMUTH-ELEVATION (AZEL) CONFIGURATION

-An azimuth-elevation (AZEL) design antenna locates a point in the sky by azimuth (AZ) in degrees eastward (clockwise) from true north, and elevation (EL) in degrees above the horizon.
-The AZEL fundamental design is not location dependent.
+An azimuth-elevation (AZEL) design antenna locates a point in the sky by azimuth (AZ) eastward (clockwise) from true north, and elevation (EL) above the horizon.

 The AZEL mount has two perpendicular axes.
 The azimuth movement is about a ground-fixed vertical axle and elevation movement is about a perpendicular horizontal axle that rotates with azimuth motion.
 The keyhole in an AZEL system is near the zenith position.